-Grade level: 11,12 Credits: 1 Math Credit Career Pathways: All 5 areas Period per Cycle: 6 Length of Course: 90 days Quality Points: 4 (General)
+Grade level: 11,12 Credits: 1 Math Credit Career Pathways: All 5 areas

-Prerequisite: Geometry 123 and Algebra II 113 Several projects and written final exam are required in this class
+Prerequisite: Geometry 123 and Algebra II 113 Several projects and written final exam are required in this class.

 A variety of essential mathematics topics needed for any student to be successful in higher education will be presented.
-The course consists of six unit, probability, one-variable statistics, two-variable statistics, functions, sequences and series, and discrete math topics.
+The course consists of six units including probability, one-variable statistics, two-variable statistics, functions, sequences and series, and discrete math topics.

-Students are encouraged to have their own TI-84 Plus CE, TI-84 Plus or TI-84 graphing calculator
+Students are encouraged to have their own TI-84 Plus CE, TI-84 Plus or TI-84 graphing calculator.